 School Expectations Equity and Inclusion Birchmount Park C.I. values equity and inclusion which means all staff and students can expect to teach and learn in an environment where they are treated with respect, dignity and understanding.
 Birchmount Park C.I. is committed to protecting students and staff from discrimination and harassment as covered under the TDSB Human Rights Policy.
 Discrimination is any practice or behaviour, whether intentional or not, which has a negative effect on an individual or group because of their age, race, citizenship, cultural background, creed (faith), disability / ability, family status, gender, gender identity, marital status, place of origin, sexual orientation or socio-economic status.
 Respect for Authority A positive school environment is dependent on a commitment to maintaining mutual respect between all members of the school community.
-Students have a responsibility to respect all staff members including: teachers, supply teachers, support staff, caretakers, School-Based Safety Monitors, office staff, guest speakers as well as the Administration.
+Students have a responsibility to respect all staff members including: teachers, supply teachers, support staff, caretakers, School-Based Safety Monitors, office staff, guest speakers and the Administration.
 Students must willingly identify themselves to staff when asked and report to the office immediately when instructed to do so by any staff member.
-Respectful Language Students are expected to address each other and staff in a courteous and respectful manner appropriate to a school / professional environment.
+Respectful Language Students are expected to address each other and staff in a courteous and respectful manner appropriate to a school or working and learning environment.
 Swearing, hostile or threatening statements and verbal or physical aggression is not acceptable.
+Student Dress Policy Birchmount Park's student dress expectations are founded on the TDSB Student Dress Policy 2019 (Policy P042).
+Please see the TDSB Student Dress Policy in the TDSB pages of the Student Agenda.
+Students have the responsibility to respect the rights of others, support a positive, safe and shared environment and to comply with the Student Dress Policy P042.

-Dress Code Students are expected to dress in a manner that is appropriate for a school / professional environment.
-Students are expected to wear clothing that they would wear in the workplace that respectfully covers their body.
-Clothing that you would wear to a BBQ, beach, club, or party, is not appropriate for a school / professional environment.
-This includes, but is not limited to clothing that does not provide adequate coverage.
-Undergarments should not be visible and tops must meet the waistband of clothing all the way around the body.
-Clothing that promotes alcohol or drugs or contains offensive mages or phrases are not allowed.
-Clothing that promotes or represents a gang affiliation is not allowed.
-Students who are wearing inappropriate clothing will be referred to the office.
-Students can expect to be required to change into appropriate clothing.
-Parents / guardians will be contacted and students may be sent home to change before returning to school.
-Hats, Ball Caps, Hoods, Bandannas, Do rags, and Other Headgear The school community honours individuals who wear headgear as part of their faith or religion.
-This policy does not apply for headgear worn for religious purposes.
-Hats, hoods, bandanas, do rags and any headgear that obstructs a person's identity are not permitted.
-Teachers set the expectations for the classroom.
-Ball caps, hats and other headgear are not appropriate in some classrooms as determined by the teacher.
-Students are expected to follow the classroom expectations as determined by each of their teachers.
-Hats etc. must be removed for the National Anthem.
-Hats etc. are not permitted in the Main Office, auditorium, Library or in the Guidance office.
-Assemblies All students will sit with their class in the assigned auditorium seats assigned with their subject teacher All persons present at an assembly should be quiet during a performance or presentation.
-Using a cellphone or Personal Electronic Device to record assemblies or performances is not permitted.
-Applause is the appropriate way to show appreciation.
-Assemblies are for all students including those on a spare.
-Latecomers should wait for a natural break in the program before entering the auditorium.
-No food or drink is permitted in the auditorium.
-Anyone causing a disturbance will be directed to leave the auditorium and report to a Vice-Principal.
-Students wishing to leave the auditorium, for any reason, during a performance must seek permission from a teacher.
+• Student dress must be worn in a way that all bottom layers Student Dress cover groin and buttocks and all top layers cover nipples, Policy both with opaque material. • Student dress must conform with established health and safety requirements for the intended activity (e.g. classes in HPE, Science, Technological Studies, Family Studies etc.) Clothing that promotes discrimination or hate-based activity against others is not allowed. • Clothing will not promote offensive, lewd, vulgar or obscene images or language including profanity, hate and pornography. • Clothing will not promote, nor, could not be constructed as or include content that is discriminatory (e.g. racist, anti-Black, anti-Indigenous, anti-Semitic, Islamaphobic, sexist, transphobic, homophobic, classist, abelist, sizist, etc) or that reasonably could be construed as defamatory, threatening, harassing or promoting bias, prejudice or hate. • Headwear must not obscure the face.
+Headwear: • Demonstrate respect for the Land Acknowledgement and hats, hoods, the National Anthem by removing hat / hood / cap etc. bandannas, • Headwear is expected to be removed for health & safety ball caps etc. reasons in some classes e.g. HPE, Science, Technological Studies, Family Studies. • All students will sit with their class in the assigned Assemblies auditorium seats assigned with their subject teacher • All persons present at an assembly should be quiet during a performance or presentation. • Using a cellphone or Personal Electronic Device to record assemblies or performances is not permitted. • Applause is the appropriate way to show appreciation. • Assemblies are for all students including those on a spare. • Latecomers should wait for a natural break in the program before entering the auditorium. • No food or drink is permitted in the auditorium. • Anyone causing a disturbance will be directed to leave the auditorium and report to a Vice-Principal. • Students wishing to leave the auditorium, for any reason, during a performance must seek permission from a teacher.
 Washrooms should be used before/after the assembly.